Lexton7211/Sand_Simulation/README.md

-Type make build to compile the file then make run to run Yep thats it
+Type make build to compile the file then make run to run.
+Thats all